Araq/nawabs/readme.txt

 Recipe files are version controlled.

 Nawabs always works within a "workspace".
+A workspace is a collection of "packages".

 To make a workspace out of the current working directory run ``nawabs init``.

+Every direct child directory in the workspace is treated as a package.
+Subdirectories are part of the package search space if they end in an underscore.
+As an example consider this directory layout:

+  workspace/
+    nimcore_/
+      jester/
+      compiler/

+    c2nim/
+    backup/
+      c2nim

+``c2nim`` is a package since it's a direct child of the workspace, ``jester`` and ``compiler`` are part of the workspace since they are under ``nimcore_`` which ends in an underscore. ``backup/c2nim`` is not part of the workspace because ``backup`` doesn't end in an underscore.

 Commands